Ayushhh26/kv-cache-inference/README.md

 ## Project documentation

-The original planning documents are kept locally and excluded from this repository.
 Measured hardware findings and reproduction commands are in [Phase 1 findings](docs/phase1_findings.md).
 The offline tests check device selection, timing arithmetic, and token callback